my1396/Econ-Study/_posts/2024-02-18-Norsk-Grammar.md

   i Storgata → in the High Street
   i Kirkenveien → in Church Road

   i byen → in the city
+  i sentrum → in the city center
+  i hagen → in the garden
+  i skogen → in the forest
+  i parken → in the park

+  i kontinentet → on the continent
+  i africa → in Africa
+  i europa → in Europe

+  i kiosken → in the kiosk 在便利店

 - «På» + place → *at* a place (stative 静态) or *going* to a place (directional 动态)

+  既可以表示动态，也可以表示静态。

-  Used with islands (not indep. countries), small towns/villages, public places, institutions, etc.
+  > Used with **small** islands (not indep. countries), small towns/villages, parts of a city, public places, institutions, etc.

-  Jeg skal på Svalbard.
+  Jeg skal *på* Svalbard.
 (I am going to Svalbard.)

-  Jeg skal på butikken.
+  Jeg skal *på* butikken.
 (I am going to the store.)

   > «gå» vs. «skal»
   > If you are going to some place in general, not meaning walking, use «skal».